 Parenting during a pandemic

-Parenting can be challenging at the best of times, but it may be particularly challenging during recent restrictions when children and teens are under your care 24/7.
-Tensions and anxieties can run high, so it is really important that you, as parents, care for yourselves.
+Parenting can be challenging at the best of times, but parenting during a pandemic had its own unique challenges.
+Tensions and anxieties may have increased during the pandemic, so it is really important that you, as parents, care for yourselves.

 While young people are influenced by many sources including peers, the media and teachers, it is parents generally who have the most significant influence on their behaviour including if and when they drink alcohol.
 Teaching your child healthy behaviour rather than trying to stop dangerous behaviour by using fear or scare tactics is important.